heatherpiper/color-highlighter/README.md

 By default, a color picker is displayed when hovering over highlighted color codes.
 You may choose to disable this behavior.

-If this setting is disabled, the color picker can still be displayed by selecting the command **Color Highlighter: Show color picker** in the command palette.
+If this setting is disabled, the color picker can still be displayed by selecting the command **Color Highlighter: Show color picker** in the command palette while your cursor is on a highlighted color.

 ## Feedback and Contributions